 Viewing platform at the end of the trail

-By late morning we were ready to venture back onto the Cassiar Highway and towards the Yukon border, which is only a couple of hours north of Boya Lake.
+By late morning we were ready to get onto the Cassiar Highway and drive to the Yukon border a couple of hours north of Boya Lake.
+The weather took a drastic change fand we drove through snow, rain and a high wind storm.

 The road was rough for about 30 km (20 miles) south of the border and we looked forward to seeing the border sign as it meant we were only a few miles from the Alaska Highway.
-We also knew the road improved upon entering the Yukon!

 Sign greeting travellers as they reach the Yukon